lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Linear quantile regression for independent data

 \section{Linear quantile regression for independent data}

 The package \texttt{lqmix} is thought for dealing with longitudinal data.
 However, it also implements the function \texttt{lqr()} for estimating a homogeneous linear quantile regression model via a ML approach.
-This is obtained by exploiting the parallelism between the AL distribution and the asymmetric quantile loss function.
+This is obtained by exploiting the parallelism between the ALD and the asymmetric quantile loss function.
 Input arguments for the \texttt{lqr} function and corresponding default values are as follows:

 These arguments are identical to those described above for the functions that are built to estimate parameters of linear quantile mixtures.
 As evident, also in this case the user may specify whether standard errors need to be computed.
-In this case, a block bootstrap approach is considered.
-By defaults, \texttt{R = 50} resamples are considered.
+In this case, a block-bootstrap approach is employed.
+By defaults, \texttt{R = 200} re-samples are considered. {All methods described in the previous section and available for \texttt{lqmix} and \texttt{search\_lqmix} objects are also available for for object of class \texttt{lqr}.}

-The \texttt{print} and the \texttt{summary} method of the \texttt{S3} class can be used for object of class \texttt{lqr} in order to print the output and make inference on model parameters.